skeeto/w64devkit/README.md

 `-fsanitize-trap`, GDB will [break precisely][break] on undefined behavior, and it does not require linking with libsanitizer.

-Since the build environment is so stable and predicable, it would be great for the .zip to be reproducible, i.e. builds by different people are bit-for-bit identical.
-There are multiple reasons why this is not currently the case, the least of which are [timestamps in the .zip file][zip].

 ## Licenses

 When distributing binaries built using w64devkit, your .exe will include